Cortical Vision Impairment (CVI)

 My primary role is to conduct the CVI Range assessment, determine which phase of CVI the child is currently in, and then work collaboratively with families, therapists and education professionals to implement effective strategies within the child’s daily routines.
 These might be routines in the home, or the child’s day-care or educational setting.

-I also incorporate other assessment tools developed by Gordon Dutton and others (Lueck & Dutton, 2015).
+I also incorporate other assessment tools developed by Professor Gordon Dutton and others (Lueck & Dutton, 2015).

 Some useful websites for further links and information on CVI are: